Neolecta: Taxonomy and genomics

 Neolecta does not have any close relatives.
-Phylogenetically, it clusters weakly with a bizarre group of basal Ascomycota including: Taphrina, a dimorphic, half yeast, half filamentous genus parasitic on leaves, branches, and catkins; Schizosaccharomyces, a genus of fission yeasts (e.g. Schizosaccharomyces pombe); and Pneumocystis, a yeast-like genus of mammalian parasites.
-To date, the genus has been unculturable, suggesting it is either obligately parasitic or symbiotic.
+Phylogenetically, it clusters weakly with a bizarre group of basal Ascomycota including: Taphrina, a dimorphic, half yeast, half filamentous genus parasitic on leaves, branches, and catkins; Schizosaccharomyces, a genus of fission yeasts (e.g. Schizosaccharomyces pombe); and Pneumocystis, a yeast-like genus of mammalian parasites that can infect humans.
+To date, the genus has been unculturable, suggesting it is either parasitic or symbiotic.
 It provides important evidence for the evolutionary history of the Ascomycota and has been called a living fossil.

 The genome of N. irregularis has been sequenced.
 Sequence analysis has revealed that rudimentary multicellularity is deeply rooted in the Ascomycota.

 Distribution and habitat

 Neolecta is found in Asia, Northern Europe, North America, and southern Brazil.
-The species all live in association with trees, and at least one, N. vitellina, grows from the rootlets of the host plant, but it is not known whether the fungus is parasitic, saprotrophic, or mutualistic.
-The genus is said to be edible.
+The species all live in association with trees, and at least one, N. vitellina, grows from the rootlets of the host plant, but it is not known whether this fungal genus is parasitic, saprotrophic, or mutualistic.
+All species of Neolecta are said to be edible.